WWE Raw live results: CM Punk & Rey Mysterio vs. The Vision

 Cole said he tried a Wikipedia search on Rayo Americano but couldn’t find anything, even though a Google search for him takes you right to Pete Dunne’s results.

-Evans hit a flip dive ahead of a “break,” but Rayo brought him off the top with an arm drag after the break to take control.
+Evans hit a flip dive ahead of a “break,” but Rayo brought him off the top rope with an arm drag after the break to take control.
 Evans fought back with a forearm, a vertical suplex (where he pops right back up to his feet), and a springboard clothesline for two.

 El Grande Americano distracted the referee while Bravo and Rayo double-teamed Evans.
 Rayo followed with a Michinoku Driver for a nearfall.
 Evans avoided a Rayo moonsault attempt and hit an OG Cutter for the pinfall win.